 The appeal decision will be made within 10 business days.
-If approved, you will be notified and financial aid will be reinstated if all other requirements have been met, including a completed FAFSA.
+If approved, you will be notified by a mailed letter and financial aid will be reinstated if all other requirements have been met, including a completed FAFSA.
 You will be required to maintain academic progress as stated in the BRTC Financial Aid SAP Policy to continue to receiving financial aid.